OWASP/www-project-purpleteam/README.md

 # WWW Purpleteam Project

-The OWASP home for the purpleteam project which can be found at: [purpleteam-labs.com](https://purpleteam-labs.com).
+The OWASP home for the PurpleTeam project which can be found at: [purpleteam-labs.com](https://purpleteam-labs.com).

-If you want to contribute to the purpleteam project there are many avenues:
+If you want to contribute to the PurpleTeam project there are many avenues:

 ## Contributing to purpleteam